that404nerd/godot_game/README.md

 ### Open the project using the project.godot file in the root directory of the project

-- Debugging works normally.
-Just use lldb extension to debug.
+- F5 to debug in VSCode.

 ### Build & Install